sjain1992/awesome-tech/docs/devops-itil.md

 - Prototype and prove concepts quickly.
 - Identify and mitigate risks in development and technology

-Skills Required
+Skills Required:

-Skills Split - 70% DevOps, 30% Hadoop
+- Skills Split - 70% DevOps, 30% Hadoop
-Excellent overall knowledge Dev Ops, continuous delivery and environment build on large development programmes.
+- Excellent overall knowledge Dev Ops, continuous delivery and environment build on large development programmes.

-Excellent knowledge of cloud hosting and virtualised infrastructure.
+- Excellent knowledge of cloud hosting and virtualised infrastructure.
-Demonstrable experience of infrastructure as code.
+- Demonstrable experience of infrastructure as code.
-Strong hands-on experience with virtualisation and cloud technologies, such as VMWare vCloud, AWS and others.
+- Strong hands-on experience with virtualisation and cloud technologies, such as VMWare vCloud, AWS and others.

-Experience with low level environment design.
+- Experience with low level environment design.
-Strong experience in infrastructure automation tools such as Blueprints, Puppet and Chef Deep understanding of Linux and/or Unix Operating Systems Experience administering one or more database products, including Hadoop/HDFS.
+- Strong experience in infrastructure automation tools such as Blueprints, Puppet and Chef
+- Deep understanding of Linux and/or Unix Operating Systems
+- Experience administering one or more database products, including Hadoop/HDFS.
-Experience in using monitoring tools
+- Experience in using monitoring tools
-Good understanding of IT security
+- Good understanding of IT security
-Nice to have - Specific experience with automated deployment of the Hortonworks Hadoop distribution.
+- Nice to have - Specific experience with automated deployment of the Hortonworks Hadoop distribution.

-Security
+Security:

-SC clearable (can start with BPSS but must be clearable).
+- SC clearable (can start with BPSS but must be clearable).

 This is a 6 month contract based in Central London paying excellent day rates starting ASAP.